qwtel/base64-encoding/docs/README.md

 ```

 ### URL-friendly Encoding
-This implementaiton also provides a URL-friendly variant of Base64, where
+This implementation also supports a URL-friendly variant of Base64, where

 - all `'+'` are mapped to `'-'`
 - all `'/'` are mapped to `'_'`
 - the padding characters `'='` are omitted

-To use the URL-friendly variant, provide the `urlFriendly` setting:
+To use this variant, provide the `urlFriendly` setting when creating the encoder.

 ```js
 const encoder = await new Base64Encoder({ urlFriendly: true }).optimize();